J Biomed 2018; 3:13-18. doi:10.7150/jbm.22760 This volume Cite

 40. Thali MJ, Yen K, Schweitzer W, Vock P, Boesch C, Ozdoba C, Schroth G, Ith M, Sonnenschein M, Doernhoefer T, Scheurer E, Plattner T, Dirnhofer R. Virtopsy, a new imaging horizon in forensic pathology: virtual autopsy by postmortem multislice computed tomography (MSCT) and magnetic resonance imaging (MRI)-a feasibility study.
 J Forensic Sci.
 2003;48:386-403

 41. Jin B, Li Y, Robertson KD.
-DNA methylation: superior or subordinate in the epigenetic hierarchy?.
+DNA methylation: superior or subordinate in the epigenetic hierarchy?
 Genes Cancer.
 2011;2:607-17

 42. Brunner AL, Johnson DS, Kim SW, Valouev A, Reddy TE, Neff NF, Anton E, Medina C, Nguyen L, Chiao E, Oyolu CB, Schroth GP, Absher DM, Baker JC, Myers RM.
 Distinct DNA methylation patterns characterize differentiated human embryonic stem cells and developing human fetal liver.
 Genome Res.
 2009;19:1044-56